michelin/kstreamplify/README.md

 ### REST endpoints

-The Kstreamplify library provides several REST endpoints, which are listed below:
+The Kstreamplify library provides several REST httpEndpoints, which are listed below:

-- `GET /ready`: This endpoint is used as a readiness probe for Kubernetes deployment.
+- `GET /ready`: This httpEndpoint is used as a readiness probe for Kubernetes deployment.
-- `GET /liveness`: This endpoint is used as a liveness probe for Kubernetes deployment.
+- `GET /liveness`: This httpEndpoint is used as a liveness probe for Kubernetes deployment.
-- `GET /topology`: This endpoint returns the Kafka Streams topology as JSON.
+- `GET /topology`: This httpEndpoint returns the Kafka Streams topology as JSON.

 ### Hooks